 You’ll always find a spot to sit on the sand in Carmel Beach, though it is quite popular at peak season, because it’s located directly at the end of Ocean Avenue in Carmel-by-the-Sea.
 While the beach is often full of morning walkers, in the afternoon it’s mostly families playing in the sand, locals catching some sun, and tourists taking a break from walking around.

-Considered one of the top beaches in Monterey, Point Lobos has so much to offer, not just in amazing views, but in sheer number of things to do.
+Considered one of the top beaches in Monterey, Point Lobos has so much to offer, not just a beautiful view, but in sheer number of things to do.
 You’re definitely going to want to have your camera ready because this jutted piece of land just south of Carmel-by-the-Sea is absolutely stunning.

 Kayaking, snorkeling, scuba diving, and swimming are all permitted in Point Lobos.
 It’s a top spot for birding, hiking, and trail running.
 The Point Lobos trail is a 6.7 mile hike that takes about 3 hours to complete.